Frequently Asked Questions

 How long is the certificate valid and how do I renew?

 - Currently, all certificates expire on December 31 of each year.
 Notification will also be sent via U.S. mail to the last address of record in the Board office.
 It is important to notify the Board office immediately when you change your address so that the information can be mailed to you at the correct address.
 Any address changes must be reported to the Board in writing within 60 days of occurrence.
-Click here for an address change form.
+Address change form

 My CPA has overcharged me; what do I do?

 - The Board of Accountancy has no jurisdiction over fee disputes.
-You should contact the Better Business Bureau, your county conciliation (small claims) court or legal counsel.
+You may wish to contact the Better Business Bureau, your county conciliation (small claims) court or legal counsel.

 How do I file a complaint against my accountant?

 - The Board of Accountancy has jurisdiction over CPAs and RAPs.
-If your accountant is licensed, click here for a complaint form.
-If your accountant is not a CPA (unless they are performing unaudited financials or unaudited schedules), you should contact the Attorney General's Office, the Better Business Bureau or an attorney.
+If your accountant is licensed, please complete the Board's complaint form.
+If your accountant is not a CPA (unless they are performing unaudited financials or unaudited schedules), you may wish to contact the Attorney General's Office, the Better Business Bureau or an attorney.

 Back to top